Explore Costa Rica's Caribbean Coast - Tortuguero, Puerto Viejo, Cahuita & Punta Uva

 The Costa Rica Caribbean

-If you’re looking for Jurassic Park-like jungles, abundant wildlife, a chilled out surfing vibe and spectacular beaches, look no further than Costa Rica’s Caribbean side.
+If you’re looking for the real life Jurassic Park–jungles, abundant wildlife, a chilled out surfing vibe and spectacular beaches–look no further than Costa Rica’s Caribbean side.
 Culturally rich in Afro-Caribbean influences, the Caribbean Coast is unlike any other region in Costa Rica.
-The laid-back communities are often less crowded than the Pacific Coast, alive with catchy reggae beats and full of surfers, yogis and travelers looking for true pura vida vacation.
+The laid-back communities are often less crowded than the Pacific Coast, alive with catchy reggae beats and full of surfers, yogis and travelers looking for true pura vida Costa Rica vacation.

 The Caribbean side is also rich in wildlife.
 Some of the most beautiful national parks in the country like Cahuita National Park and Tortuguero National Park are home to sloths, monkeys, Scarlet Macaws and more.
 It’s not unusual to see wildlife outside the national parks either.
 Make sure to look for sloths, monkeys and crabs while you wander through Puerto Viejo or relax on Punta Uva Beach.

 Limon Costa Rica is a unique and interesting destination for the culture lover.
 Puerto Limon has a long history of being exposed to many different influences.
 The most fascinating one you can still observe now, is the Afro-Caribbean culture.
 If you want to experience this unique blend of cultures, you can so at the annual Carnival festival.
 It takes place in mid-October and lasts for 12 days.